Generative Bias for Robust Visual Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we started with this intuition ``the better the bias model, the better we can debias the target model.
+In this paper, we started with the intuition ``the better the bias model, the better we can debias the target model.
 Then how can we best model the bias?''
-In response, we present simple, effective, and novel generative bias model that we call GenB.
-We use this generative model to learn the bias that may be inhibited by the target model with the aid of generative networks, adversarial training, and knowledge distillation.
-In addition, in conjunction with our modified loss function, our novel bias model is able to debias our target model, and our target model achieves state-of-the-art performance on various bias diagnosing datasets including VQA-CP2, VQA-CP1, GQA-OOD, and VQA-CE among methods that keep in line with the original intent of the task, and we believe that this work can be extended to other multi-modal and uni-modal research in understanding and mitigating bias.
+In response, we present a simple, effective, and novel generative bias model that we call GenB.
+We use this generative model to learn the bias that may be inhibited by both the distribution and target model with the aid of generative networks, adversarial training, and knowledge distillation.
+In addition, in conjunction with our modified loss function, our novel bias model is able to debias our target model, and our target model achieves state-of-the-art performance on various bias diagnosing datasets and architectures.